Beijing, April 27, 2017

 The Asian Infrastructure Investment Bank announced today that its independent Compliance, Effectiveness and Integrity Unit (CEIU) is inviting the public to submit recommendations on the design of the AIIB Complaints Handling Mechanism.
 The mechanism’s objective is to proactively support project compliance and to rapidly solve the problems of people adversely affected by AIIB projects.
 The mechanism will also help the Bank to continuously learn from its experiences and strengthen its development practice.

-“We are taking a very open and collaborative approach to establishing our complaints mechanism because its design needs to be responsive to the people who will use it,” said Hamid Sharif, Director General, CEIU.
+“We are taking a very open and collaborative approach to establishing our complaints mechanism because its design needs to be responsive to the people who will use it,” said Hamid Sharif, Managing Director, CEIU.
 “Great ideas can come from anywhere and we welcome suggestions from any individual, organization or stakeholder to shape and inform the development of the Bank’s complaints process.”

 Following best practices in transparency and accountability, the CEIU timeline will take a two-phased approach to stakeholder consultations, including an indicative timeline for the adoption of the mechanism’s procedures.
 A series video conferences are planned for both phases to foster more direct engagement.
 Written stakeholder submissions can also be sent by email or letter.
 The proposed schedule for public consultations and contact information for written submissions will be posted on the Bank’s website.